 Principles of pure and applied research for the social sciences.
 Special emphasis is given to the types of research methods employed by social scientists including survey techniques, field research, quasi-experimental designs and analytical procedures currently used in the social sciences.
 Prerequisite: ENG 1102 or equivalent, SS 2220

 A detailed description of what social scientists do with the information they gather.
 Particular attention is given to descriptive and inferential statistics, the relationship between research and policy, evaluation research, and research ethics.
-Prerequisite: General studies math.
+Prerequisite: STAT 2210 or equivalent.

 Designed as a vehicle for the exploration of topics of current interest within the major discipline of social science.
 Prerequisite: SS 2220

 The Professional Internship Program is the culminating clinical field-based experience for students seeking certification in a teaching field.
 The Professional Internship Program provides the student with the opportunity to conduct classes and assume the role of a teacher while receiving supervision from a classroom teacher and a university supervisor for a period of one full semester.
 The student will demonstrate skills of the informed, reflective decision maker throughout the internship experience.
 Prerequisite: admission to TEP.
 Co-requisite: SED 4454.

 A survey of teaching methods and materials appropriate for teaching in the content areas for grades 6-12.
 Topics addressed will include teacher evaluation in the public schools, collaboration with special education teachers, and lesson planning formats.
 In addition, teaching methods, selections organization and use of history/social science materials for grades 6-12 will be covered in detail.
 A professional laboratory experience is included in this course.
 Prerequisite: admission to TEP.